SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md

 ## Merge Prometheus Configuration

+**Note**: Make sure your `Prometheus Operator` and/or `Prometheus Operator Chart` are compatible with the version used by the Collection

 If you have customized your Prometheus configuration, follow these steps to merge the configurations.

 Helm supports providing multiple configuration files, and priority will be given to the last (right-most) file specified.